northwindav/daily-process/README.md

 When launched through `start_briefing.bat` or `start_briefing.sh`, the dashboard first refreshes recent wildfire-related headlines and regenerates the configured GOES page, then starts a lightweight background refresher that updates `data/news.json` every 30 minutes.
 The open dashboard polls that file on the same cadence.

 The page also contains a built-in fallback source list so it still works when launched directly as a local file with no web server.
+In this case only static links will work, and the RSS feed will not load or update.

 For security reasons, the dashboard page itself does not directly start or stop local scripts from within the browser.
 The external `start_briefing.*` and `stop_briefing.*` launchers are the simpler and more reliable approach.

-## Suggested next steps

-- Fine-tune the keyword list or add seasonal terms
-- Add province/territory prioritization based on current activity
-- Optionally upgrade to a lightweight `Streamlit` interface later